 Workers who are impaired on the job – whether by alcohol or drugs – are a danger to their coworkers and themselves.

 Alberta already has rules and programs in place to address impairment on the job and keep workers safe, as do most workplaces.

 Resource: Impairment in the workplace

 Advertising and packaging cannabis

-The federal government has proposed strict rules about advertising, labelling and packaging cannabis.
+The federal government has created strict rules about advertising, labelling and packaging cannabis.

-Restrictions on cannabis advertising and packaging will generally mirror what is in place today for tobacco.
-Advertising will be restricted to locations where there are no minors, and there will be limits on displays and in-store promotion.
+Restrictions on advertising and packaging generally mirror what is in place today for tobacco.
+Advertising is restricted to locations where there are no minors, and there are limits on displays and in-store promotion.